By Christopher J. Petherick

 Right in the middle of Representative Ros-Lehtinen’s speech, the four stood up to interrupt—or “mic check” as they called it—the 10-term Cuban-American congresswoman, shouting: “Ros-Lehtinen is pushing war based on lies,” “AIPAC supports endless war” and “Occupy Wall Street not Iran.”

 As this was going on, another group unfurled a banner right inside the main hall hosting the AIPAC conference that read: “Don’t Bomb Iran.”

 The activists videotaped AIPAC supporters’ violent reactions to the disruptions, posting the video to the Internet for the world to see.
-As this issue of AFP goes to press, the video has already received 15,000 viewings along with hundreds of comments denouncing AIPAC.
+As this issue of AMERICAN FREE PRESS goes to press, the video has already received 15,000 viewings along with hundreds of comments denouncing AIPAC.

 After the group was dragged from AIPAC’s conference, Colbath-Hess, the protester who was assaulted by AIPAC attendees, had this to say about the Obama administration’s claims regarding diplomacy: “The Obama administration needs to focus on diplomacy rather than be dragged into another war we can’t afford.
 In the past three years, the Obama administration has had discussions with the Iranian government for only 45 minutes—that is hardly what one would call ‘diplomacy.’ ”